-Here I am at Hay Festival with illustrator Carol Adlam, talking about our new graphic novel, Ministry of Women.
+Speaking at Hay Festival with illustrator Carol Adlam, about our new graphic novel, Ministry of Women.

 ‘I’m just writing to say thank you once again for coming to Kenilworth Library last Wednesday, and what a pleasure it was to have you there.
 All the audience had such an enjoyable and interesting time, and I have had 100% good feed back from them.’ – Kate Mackie, Senior Librarian Reader Development, Warwickshire Library & Information Service